 PREVIOUS FILMS 4 TRANSPARENCY FESTIVALS.

 The first edition of Films 4 Transparency was held in Panama in 2016.
 During 2017 Film 4 Transparency held a special edition in Hamburg on the occasion of the G20 Summit, and its official second edition in San Jose, Costa Rica.
-The third edition of Films 4 Transparency recently took place in Copenhagen, Denmark from the 22nd to the 24th of October 2018 at the 18th IACC.
+The third edition of Films 4 Transparency took place in Copenhagen, Denmark from the 22nd to the 24th of October 2018 at the 18th IACC.
 Eight new documentary films reflected the conference’s core concerns and told compelling stories of activists, whistleblowers, journalists, lawyers, and campaigners and provided a stimulating vehicle for reflection and critical debate.